My Comments Policy

 2. You may post anonymously.
 I don’t recommend this, but you may do so if you wish.
 I may change this rule if it is abused.

 3. You may post follow-up questions.
 If you have a question, chances are you are not alone.
 Others are likely thinking similarly.
 Therefore, I would rather receive your comments on my blog than via email.
-It more helpful to address everyone at once rather than answer several similar emails.
+It is often more helpful to address everyone at once.

 4. You may disagree with me.
 I welcome debate.
 However, I ask that if you disagree with me—or anyone else, for that matter—do so in a way that is respectful.
 In my opinion, there is way too much shouting in the public square to tolerate it here.

 5. I reserve the right to delete your comments.
-This is my blog.
-I don’t have an obligation to publish your comments.
-If you’re a U.S. citizen, The First Amendment gives you the right to express your opinions on your blog not mine.
+I will not delete your comments simply because I may disagree with you.
 Specifically, I will delete your comments if you post something that is, in my opinion, (a) snarky; (b) off-topic; (c) libelous, defamatory, abusive, harassing, threatening, profane, pornographic, offensive, false, misleading, or which otherwise violates or encourages others to violate my sense of decorum and civility or any law, including intellectual property laws; or (d) “spam,” i.e., an attempt to advertise, solicit, or otherwise promote goods and services.
 You may, however, post a link to your site or your most recent blog post.

 6. You retain ownership of your comments.
 I do not own them and I expressly disclaim any and all liability that may result from them.
 By commenting on my site, you agree that you retain all ownership rights in what you post here and that you will relieve me from any and all liability that may result from those postings.